Getting CSPM Certified

-The CSPM exam can be taken using one of two methods.
+The CSPM exam can be taken using one of three methods.

 - In-Person Exam: You can take the exam in person during one of our scheduled dates (typically held at the conclusion of a Security Project Management (SPM) training seminar), OR

 - Computer-Based Testing: You can take the exam at a computer-based testing facility in your area and at your convenience.

 - Live Distance Proctoring: You can take the exam from your home or office while being monitored via webcam by a trained proctor.

 The CSPM exam is administered by our testing and assessment service partners, Meazure Learning.
 Meazure Learning offers both live distance proctoring (LDP) and computer-based testing (CBT) options.
 LDP test appointments allow a candidate to take the exam remotely on a personal device (computer or laptop) and are monitored via webcam by a trained proctor.
 CBT provides candidates with the convenience of taking the examination at a nearby testing center to ensure a distraction-free environment.
 Meazure Learning has more that 900 approved testing centers across the U.S. and Canada and internationally.

 When you establish eligibility and your application is approved, you will receive an “authorization to test” via email.
 This will contain login credentials for the Meazure Learning appointment website.
 Through this site, candidates schedule their appointments to take the examination and pay the $75 U.S. testing fee.
 Available dates and times vary by testing location.

 After receiving the “authorization to test,” eligible candidates must take the exam within one year.
 After 12 months, your application will expire and if you wish to sit for the exam, you must reapply as a new applicant and pay the application fee again.